+Name: lan Levy

-lan Levy - Non-Executive Director
+Title: Non-Executive Director

-Experience and expertise Mr Levy is a geologist with more than forty years' experience developing mines from discovery through to production.
+Experience and expertise: Mr Levy is a geologist with more than forty years' experience developing mines from discovery through to production.
 Mr Levy has worked for a number of major resources companies, including WMC Limited, Pancontinental Mining, Gympie Gold and also served as CEO of Allegiance Mining.
 He has overseen the development of a number of gold, bauxite, base metals, nickel and industrial minerals projects.
-Ian was a member of the Joint Ore Reserves Committee (JORC) for 11 years including 4 years as Vice Chairman and Federal President, Australian Institute of Geoscientists.
-Other Current Directorships None Former Directorships (Last Three Years) None Special Responsibilities Member of the Remuneration and Audit Committee Interests in shares 6,676,316 ordinary shares Interests in options 150,000 unlisted options under ESOP exercisable at 16.92 cents expiring on 1 June 2028.
-187,500 listed options under SPP exercisable at 12.00 cents expiring on 6 September 2025 Interests in rights None Contractual rights in shares None
+Ian was a member of the Joint Ore Reserves Committee (JORC) for 11 years including 4 years as Vice

+Chairman and Federal President, Australian Institute of Geoscientists.

+Other current directorships: None Former directorships (last 3 years): None

+Special responsibilities: Member of the Remuneration and Audit Committee

+Interests in shares: 6,676,316 ordinary shares

+Interests in options: 150,000 unlisted options under ESOP exercisable at 16.92 cents expiring on 1 June